 - 5.3.13 The applicant said the tests applied in these cases reflected the breadth of issues that could be addressed by section 121 of the Act.
-The definition of 'likely' had to be flexible to the array of circumstances section 121 may address.
+The definition of 'likely' had to be flexible to meet the array of circumstances section 121 may address.
 In contrast, for earthquake risk there is a well-documented understanding of risk and its quantification, and this should be applied when assessing the meaning of 'likely' to provide consistent and authoritative outcomes in terms of life safety risk. - 5.3.14 He said the interpretation of 'likely' being 'could well occur' was too vague to produce consistent results between buildings in terms of life safety risk.
-In addition, the dangerous building cases are distinguished from the earthquake-prone building cases as the balance of the costs and benefits are required to be evaluated.
-The costs can have a significant impact on an owner to remediate an earthquake-prone building.
+In addition, the dangerous building cases are distinguishable from the earthquake-prone building cases as the balance of the costs and benefits are required to be evaluated and the cost can have a significant impact on an owner to remediate an earthquake-prone building. - 5.3.15 The applicant did not consider the first draft addressed the issue of whether the guidelines identify buildings that are 'likely to collapse' in a moderate earthquake.